microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 ```
 With this nested map structure, you are able to both ensure that each field that will be collaboratively edited is stored separately and that you have a hierarchy in how you store the data in your `SharedMap` that reflects the app's data model.

-Whenever a new task is created, we can call `container.create` to get a new `SharedMap` instance and store its handle into the `initialMap` that is provided as an `initialObject`.
+Whenever a new task is created, you can call `container.create` to get a new `SharedMap` instance and store its handle into the `initialMap` that is provided as an `initialObject`.
 Since each additional task map would need its own unique key, you can use a random string generator, such as [uuid](https://www.npmjs.com/package/uuid), to create a new one each time and avoid any clashes.

 ```javascript
 const schema = {